gewenyu99/ga4gh-search-docs/content/docs/getting-started/provision-data.md

 #### Tables-in-a-bucket example
 The specification allows for a no-code implementation as a collection of files served statically.
 This is the easiest way to start experimenting with the GA4GH Search API.
 As long as your storage bucket conforms to the correct file structure and it has the correct sharing permissions, it is a valid Search implementation.

-A concrete example implementation is [available here](https://storage.googleapis.com/ga4gh-tables-example/tables) and [try browsing this implementation](/docs/getting-started/consume-data/#browsing) here.
+A concrete example implementation is [available here](https://storage.googleapis.com/ga4gh-tables-example/tables) and [try browsing this implementation](/docs/getting-started/consume-data/#browsing) with these commands.

 {divider}
 {{<code/float-window>}}